FAQ

 What is a hold versus a final charge?

 When you submit a job, a hold is placed against your wallet for the estimated cost.
-When the job finishes, the final charge is settled against that hold.
+The job is billed for actual GPU minutes consumed, up to the estimate.
 If the job ends up cheaper than estimated, the surplus returns to your wallet automatically.

 Are there subscriptions?

-No. There are no subscriptions, seats, or tiers, and no minimum monthly spend.
+No. There are no subscriptions, seats, tiers, or credits, and no minimum monthly spend.
 You pay only for the compute your jobs use.
 Top ups are final and unused balance does not expire.

 What happens if a job fails?